pantheon-systems/documentation/source/content/guides/custom-upstream/04-test-custom-upstream.md

 </Alert>

+### Use the Pantheon Workflow

+Create content on your test site and use the standard [Pantheon workflow](/pantheon-workflow) to push up to your Test and Live environments to fully test core updates.
+Checkout [our guide](/guides/drupal-commandline/#managing-content-configuration-and-code-across-environments) for an example of generating content from the command line.

+### Sample a Few Sites

+We suggest picking a few sample sites with varying functionality and design to test updates on a [Multidev](/multidev) environment ror agencies that manage large portfolios.
+When things look good, release the update to all.

 ## Before You Begin

-Follow the procedure to [create a custom upstream](/guides/custom-upstream/create-custom-upstream) so that you have:
+Follow the procedure to [create a custom upstream](/guides/custom-upstream/create-custom-upstream) and confirm that you have:

-- A repository for your Custom Upstream hosted with your preferred provider (GitLab, Bitbucket, etc)
+- A repository for your Custom Upstream hosted with your preferred provider (GitLab, Bitbucket, etc.)

 - A local clone of that repository, which tracks Pantheon's upstream as a remote